jarun/nnn/README.md

   - Subtree search to open or edit files (using plugin)
 - Mimes
   - Open with desktop opener or specify a custom app
-  - Create, list, extract archives
+  - Create, list, extract, mount (FUSE based) archives
   - Option to open all text files in EDITOR
 - Information
   - Detailed file information